Evan Roberts (sportscaster)

 Evan Roberts (born July 11, 1983) is an American sports radio personality.
 He co-hosts the Evan and Tiki radio show, along with Tiki Barber, on the New York radio stations WFAN-AM and WFAN-FM.

 Biography

 Early years

-Roberts grew up in Woodmere, New York and graduated from Lawrence High School in 2001.
+Roberts grew up in Woodmere, New York, graduating from Lawrence High School in 2001.
+He subsequently attended and graduated from Montgomery College while working at SiriusXM in Washington D.C.

 Roberts' career began at the age of 15 when he had an opportunity to do updates for WFAN's Imus in the Morning radio program.
-He then hosted his own radio show called Kidsports on WGBB and expanded it to a wider kids audience with a show called Going Bzircus; a few years later, he hosted "What's Up With Evan Roberts" and Nets Slammin' Planet with Albert King and Brandon "Scoop B" Robinson for the now-defunct Radio AAHS (later AAHS World Radio) children's radio network.
+He then hosted his own radio show, called Kidsports, on WGBB, and expanded it to a wider kids' audience with a show called Going Bzircus.
+A few years later, he hosted "What's Up With Evan Roberts" and "Nets Slammin' Planet" with Albert King and Brandon "Scoop B" Robinson for the now-defunct Radio AAHS (later AAHS World Radio) children's radio network.
 In 1996, Roberts played "Boy Dancing in Field with Father Lawrence" in the film Tromeo & Juliet.
 In 1997, Roberts played a role in the Howard Stern's movie autobiography Private Parts as Elliot.